NainaSahiri/Grad_Project1_Group3/DailyUpdates.md

 ###### Madhupriya Gundeti
 Event listeners were implemented on the talk button and speak without any issues.

+###### Sindhuja Vilipala
+Worked on PI and factorial math functions in our speaking calculator application.

 --------------------------------------------------------------------------------------------------------------------------------------------------

 #### October 28th